-- Make sure to dispose of your packaging carefully so as not to advertise your new items to people outside. - Try not to keep your wrapped gifts on show by windows.
-Burglars may take their chances, whatever is inside. - Register your expensive items online.
-This can help us to identify the rightful owner if they are lost or stolen: - o Electronics log the item(s) serial number online with the 'UK National Property Register.' - o Bikes add your bike details to the 'National Police-Approved database.' - For more information on how to mark your property, visit: www.securedbydesign.com
+- Make sure to dispose of your packaging carefully so as not to advertise your new items to people outside. - Register your expensive items online.
+This can help us to identify the rightful owner if they are lost or stolen: - o Electronics log the item(s) serial number online with the 'UK National Property Register.' - o Bikes add your bike details to the 'National Police-Approved database.' - o For more information on how to mark your property, visit: www.securedbydesign.com